Carrabelle weighs takeover of SummerCamp water and sewer

 Those “outside” Carrabelle users pay a total of $84 for water and sewer combined, based on 4,000 gallons per month rates.
 And $119 based on 8,000 gallons per month usage.

 Both the SummerCamp rates and the outside Carrabelle rates are lower than the statewide average, in 2018, of $61 for water and sewer for 4,000 gallon users, and $95 per month for 8,000 gallon users.

-“In any scenario or analysis which involves the Carrabelle owning and operating the SummerCamp utilities, an evaluation of rates based on the (outside Carrabelle rates) must be considered, as they are less than the current SummerCamp rates,” Large said.
+“In any scenario or analysis which involves Carrabelle owning and operating the SummerCamp utilities, an evaluation of rates based on the (outside Carrabelle rates) must be considered, as they are less than the current SummerCamp rates,” Large said.
 “Legally, the city must apply rates consistently for customers outside the city limits, unless a different parameter or class of service can be established. “

-The study notes that the city is now pursuing an extension of water and sewer lines to the Lighthouse Estates area, which would mean the city has lines along 13.1 miles of US 98.
+The study notes the city is now pursuing an extension of water and sewer lines to the Lighthouse Estates area, which would mean the city has lines along 13.1 miles of US 98.
 The addition of the SummerCamp water and sewer systems would extend Carrabelle’s service by 3.7 miles eastward.

-Large said the Northwest Florida Water Management District’s stated objective is to provide “interconnectivity and regionalization” of utility systems along the US Highway 98 corridor, because this would “provide a measure of reliability during catastrophic storm events along the coastline.”
+Large said the Northwest Florida Water Management District’s objective is to provide “interconnectivity and regionalization” of utility systems along the US Highway 98 corridor, because this would “provide a measure of reliability during catastrophic storm events along the coastline.”

 The study contemplates a phased approach to assuming service to SummerCamp, mainly because the city would have to see “an initial adjustment of the water and sewer systems operation to achieve positive operating revenues to meet the city’s goals and objectives.”